lemmack/lemmack.github.io/content/essays/tissue-surveillance-of-persistent-toxicants.md

 Restarting a tissue archive is an admission that models are insufficient.
 We cannot predict the behavior of 80,000+ industrial chemicals; we must return to the empirical standard of measuring what is actually inside us.

+## German Environmental Specimen Bank for Human Tissues (ESBHum) (1985 - Present)

+While NHATS was being discontinued in the United States, Germany was building what would become the most sustained human biomonitoring program in the world.
+The German Environmental Specimen Bank for Human Tissues (ESBHum) began pilot operations in 1979 and was [established as a permanent facility in 1985](https://doi.org/10.1007/s00103-015-2298-z), the same year NHATS entered its final phase.
+Nearly four decades later, it continues to operate.

+The program emerged alongside Germany's first Chemicals Legislation, which came into force in 1982.
+This timing was intentional: [the ESBHum was designed from the start](https://doi.org/10.1016/j.ijheh.2011.10.013) as a tool for evaluating the effectiveness of chemical regulations, providing empirical data on whether policy interventions actually reduced human body burden.
+This tight coupling between surveillance and policy may explain its longevity.

+Operationally, the ESBHum recruits approximately 480 healthy, non-occupationally exposed students aged 20-29 each year from four sampling sites across Germany (Münster, Halle, Greifswald, and Ulm).
+The program collects whole blood, blood plasma, and 24-hour urine samples, which are [stored at -150°C in liquid nitrogen vapor](https://doi.org/10.1016/j.ijheh.2007.01.036) to preserve chemical integrity for future retrospective analysis.
+This ultra-low temperature storage addresses many of the preservation challenges discussed earlier in this essay, though the program focuses primarily on biological fluids rather than solid organ tissue.

+The ESBHum operates on two parallel tracks.
+Real-time monitoring analyzes each year's samples for approximately 25 inorganic and organic substances, generating an immediate snapshot of population exposure.
+Retrospective monitoring returns to the cryo-archived samples when new analytical methods become available or when previously unrecognized compounds emerge as concerns.
+This dual approach has proven remarkably effective at catching what would otherwise be invisible trends.

+### What Sustained Surveillance Has Revealed

+The ESBHum's continuous operation has generated a uniquely valuable dataset.
+[Retrospective analyses have documented](https://doi.org/10.1016/j.toxlet.2018.06.007) 40-90% decreases in blood lead, urinary mercury, and pentachlorophenol over the past several decades, providing direct empirical confirmation that regulatory interventions (lead phase-out from gasoline, restrictions on amalgam dental fillings, pentachlorophenol bans) actually translated into reduced human exposure.

+The program has also served as an early warning system.
+When researchers applied newer analytical methods to archived samples, they detected [rising trends in polybrominated diphenyl ethers (PBDEs)](https://doi.org/10.1016/j.ijheh.2007.01.036) years before these flame retardants became a major regulatory concern.
+Similar retrospective analyses tracked the rise and fall of PFOS and PFOA in the German population, documenting both the increase during peak production years and the subsequent decline following manufacturing restrictions.

+Perhaps most valuably, the ESBHum has revealed cases where exposure estimates based on production and consumption data diverged significantly from actual measured body burden.
+This finding reinforces the central argument of this essay: modeling is not enough.
+Without empirical verification through direct measurement, regulators may systematically over- or underestimate the chemicals actually accumulating in human bodies.

+### Limitations and Lessons

+The ESBHum is not a perfect model for tissue surveillance.
+Its reliance on biological fluids rather than solid organ tissue means it shares the pharmacokinetic limitations of NHANES, missing the cumulative burden of lipophilic compounds sequestered in adipose tissue, metals deposited in bone, or emerging contaminants like microplastics accumulating in the brain.
+Interestingly, the program's early pilot phase (1978-1983) did include autopsy material such as liver and adipose tissue, but this component was not sustained into the permanent program.

+The sampling population also introduces bias: healthy university students aged 20-29 are not representative of the broader population, particularly children, the elderly, or those with occupational exposures.
+Germany addresses this limitation through a complementary instrument, the German Environmental Survey (GerES), which provides population-representative cross-sectional data that can be compared against ESBHum time trends.

+What the ESBHum demonstrates is institutional feasibility.
+A sustained, government-funded biomonitoring archive can operate for decades when properly resourced and when its outputs are explicitly connected to regulatory decision-making.
+The program currently operates under the Federal Environment Agency with laboratory work conducted by Fraunhofer IBMT, providing a clear institutional home and stable funding stream.
+This stands in sharp contrast to NHATS, which was allowed to lapse despite scientific recommendations for its continuation.

+For those envisioning a more ambitious tissue surveillance program that includes solid organs, the ESBHum offers both encouragement and caution.
+Encouragement because it proves that multi-decade human specimen banking is achievable.
+Caution because even this well-established program has not managed to sustain its early tissue-banking component, suggesting that the logistical and ethical complexities of organ tissue collection may require dedicated infrastructure beyond what a fluids-focused biobank can provide.

 ## Child Health and Mortality Study (CHAMPS) (2015 - Present)

 Established in 2015 by the Bill & Melinda Gates Foundation (with sites becoming operational in 2016-2017), CHAMPS is a global health surveillance network dedicated to determining the definitive causes of death in children under five and stillbirths in high-mortality regions.
 As of 2024, the network operates in nine countries: Bangladesh, Ethiopia, Kenya, Mali, Mozambique, Nigeria, Pakistan, Sierra Leone, and South Africa.